An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 Note that since any injective is a retract of a product of basic injectives, it follows that $P(I)\lra K(I)$ and $P(I)\lra 0$ are fibrations for any injective $I$.
 Since we have chosen $\cBI$ to contain enough injectives, one of the factorization axioms follows immediately, since we may factorize $f: X\lra Y$ as

 with $\alpha$ as in Step 2.

 Step 4: Prove the second factorization axiom using only fibrations formed from those named in Step 3.

-More precisely, given $f: X \lra Y$, we form factorization $X\lra X'\lra Y$ with $X\lra X'$ a homology isomorphism and $X'\lra Y$ a fibration formed by iterated pullback of fibrations $P(I)\lra K(I)$.
-This is precisely dual to the usual argument attaching cells to make a map of spaces into a weak equivalence, but because the dual of the small object arguement does not apply, we use the finiteness of injective dimension of $\cA$ to see that only finitely many steps are involved in the process (details below).
-The map $X\lra X'$ can be made into a cofibration by taking the product of $Y'$ with a suitable $P(I)$ as in the proof of the first factorization argument.
-We now see using the defining right lifting property that an arbitrary fibration is a retract of such a standard one.
+More precisely, given $f: X \lra Y$, we form a factorization $X\lra X'\lra Y$ with $X\lra X'$ a quasi-isomorphism and $X'\lra Y$ a fibration formed by iterated pullbacks of fibrations $P(I)\lra K(I)$.
+This is precisely dual to the usual argument attaching cells to make a map of spaces into a weak equivalence, but because the dual of the small object argument does not apply, we use the finiteness of injective dimension of $\cA$ to see that only finitely many steps are involved in the process (details below).
+The map $X\lra X'$ can be made into a cofibration by taking the product of $X'$ with a suitable $P(I)$ as in the proof of the first factorization argument.
+It follows using the defining right lifting property that an arbitrary fibration is a retract of one formed by iterated pullbacks of fibrations $P(I)\lra K(I)$ or $P(I) \lra 0$.

 It remains to verify the four steps can be completed.
-Once again, we follow the pattern from the case of the circle group.
+We follow the pattern from the case of the circle group in~\cite[Appendix B]{s1q}.
 We note that for each connected subgroup $H$ of $G$ there is an evaluation functor

 with right adjoint $f_H$.
 In particular, if $N$ is a torsion module, $f_H(N)$ lies in $\cA (G)$ and